Battery & Hazardous Materials

 13.0 Take-Back & Recycling

-13.1 Battery take-back is provided within device WEEE flows only; we do not accept standalone consumer battery returns.
+13.1 Battery take-back is provided within device WEEE flows only; standalone consumer battery returns are not accepted.

-13.2 Business customers may request collection for bulk end-of-life devices containing batteries; hazmat status will determine routing.
+13.2 Business customers may request bulk end-of-life collection for devices containing batteries; hazmat status determines routing.

-13.3 Details are published at /legal/ within the Environmental / WEEE / RoHS Declaration (v1.1) and Customer Take-Back Instructions.
+13.3 Details are published in the Environmental / WEEE / RoHS Declaration (v1.1) and Customer Take-Back Instructions.

 14.0 Incident Reporting & Investigation